Woman Who Flipped Off Trump Motorcade Fired From Job

-CBS Local — A female biker, whose “one-fingered salute” to President Trump’s motorcade went viral on social media, has now lost her job over the incident.
+CBS Local — A female cyclist whose “one-fingered salute” to President Trump’s motorcade went viral on social media has now lost her job over the incident.

 “Basically, you cannot have ‘lewd’ or ‘obscene’ things in your social media.
 So they were calling flipping him off ‘obscene,’” the fired contractor told the Huffington Post.
 Briskman was with the company for only six months, working in marketing and communications, before her termination.
 She claims that Akima officials explained that the incident could hurt their position as a government contractor if she was allowed to stay with the company.